rasulkireev/apw/src/content/books/happy-sleeper.md

 This book is great.
 In reality, this could be described in a blog post or even a tweet, but that doesn't matter.
 If you have a baby that is at least 4 months old, you should give it a read.
 I read it in 4-5 days, even though I'm generally a slow reader.

 **Dealing with Screams**
 I personally didn't have an issue with my son screaming his lungs out (yes, sounds horrible, but hear me out).
-I just knew how much we love him and how happy his life must be during the day.
+I just knew how much we loved him and how happy his life must be during the day.
 We do everything for him.
 I concluded that those screams and cries are not from pain or suffering, they are just tears of change.
 People don't like to change, but they must.

-My wife, was crying her eyes out every time she had to wait those 5 minutes of screaming.
+My wife was crying her eyes out every time she had to wait those 5 minutes of screaming.
 And nothing that I said calmed her down.
 Here is what helped her.

 One morning she decided to stay with our son while he was "falling asleep".
-He was in his crib and she was right nex to him.
+He was in his crib and she was right next to him.
 He did not care.
 He was just looking at the door and screaming hoping that someone would pick him up.
 If you do this, make sure not to touch or pick up your baby, just be near and try to calm him with your voice.

 ## Highlights